kaiachain/metaverse-knowledge-kit/docs/kaia-contracts/dao-contracts/sdks-and-tutorials.md

 * [Metamask](https://metamask.io/download/): Used to deploy the contracts interact with the contracts.
 * [Remix IDE](https://remix.ethereum.org/): Used to compile the contracts and deploy through MetaMask.
 * [Kaia Plugin on Remix](https://klaytn.foundation/using-klaytn-plugin-on-remix/): develop, deploy, and interact with smart contracts on the Kaia blockchain and execute various Kaia-specific transactions
-* Test KLAY from [Faucet](https://baobab.wallet.klaytn.foundation/faucet): Fund your account with sufficient KLAY
+* Test KAIA from [Faucet](https://faucet.kaia.io/): Fund your account with sufficient KAIA
 * [Node Js and NPM](https://kinsta.com/blog/how-to-install-node-js/)

 ## 2. Create and deploy your KIP7 governance token <a id="Create and deploy your KIP7 governance token"></a>